cogentcore/core/README.md

 ## Memory organization

 `Memory` maintains a host-visible, mapped staging buffer, and a corresponding device-local memory buffer that the GPU uses to compute on (the latter of which is optional for unified memory architectures).
-Each `Val` records when it is modified, and a global Sync step efficiently transfers only what has changed.
+Each `Val` records when it is modified, and a global Sync step efficiently transfers only what has changed.  *You must allocate and sync update a unique Val for each different value you will need for the entire render pass* -- although you can dynamically select *which Val* to use for each draw command, you cannot in general update the actual data associated with these values during the course of a single rendering pass.

 * `Vars` variables define the `Type` and `Role` of data used in the shaders.
 There are 3 major categories of Var roles:
     + `Vertex` and `Index` represent mesh points etc that provide input to Vertex shader -- these are handled very differently from the other two, and must be located in a `VertexSet` which has a set index of -1.
 These are updated *dynamically* for each render Draw command, so you can Bind different Vertex Vals as you iterate through objects within a single render pass.